williamscollege/gallery_displays/readme.txt

 -----------------------------------
 Image Preparation
 -----------------------------------
 	Resolution of each image should match, exactly, the monitor it will be displayed on.
+Example: 1920px by 1080px, 1080px by 1920px
 	Each gallery image folder will correspond to a monitor within that gallery Image folder naming convention: gallery_monitor_number
 	Examples: